Semrush helps you:

 Trait #4: The Link Is a “Dofollow” Link

-Google and other search engines ignore links with the “nofollow” tag attached to it.
+Google and search engines like Google ignore links with the “nofollow” tag attached to it.

 Nofollow links